 The solution offered in the documentary is not always clear.
 Sometimes the film suggests that the answer lies in better integration between the left and right hemispheres of the brain.
 But elsewhere the film presents a more radical view, namely that the left brain has a particular outlook on the world that is false.
 Based on this more radical position, there are a number of scenes suggesting that the left brain is actually bad.
 For example, we hear scary music while the left brain is being discussed, but peaceful music and colorful scenes when the narrator is describing the right brain.
 As the film progresses, it takes a doomsday turn, showing examples from history where over-dependence on the left brain led to the collapse of different civilizations.

-On the other hand, if we were to construct a society based on right-brain dominated behavior, as the film seems to advocate, what might this look like?
-Towards the end of the film, Dr. McGilchrist interviews a Native American who shares how a right-brain approach can underscore the animist worldview of ancient paganism, where there is no final distinction between humans and rocks, or between animate and inanimate objects.
+If, as the film seems to advocate, we were to construct a society based on right-brain dominated behavior, what might this look like?
+We glimpse an answer to this questions towards the end of the film when Dr. McGilchrist interviews a Native American who shares how a right-brain approach can underscore the animist worldview of ancient paganism, where there is no final distinction between humans and rocks, or between animate and inanimate objects.
 Freed from the left brain’s obsession with finding differences and making distinctions, a right-brain-society can achieve a more holistic worldview based on the oneness of all things.
 This, they suggest, is the type of worldview we need, even though it is antithetical to the type of approach the left brain wants us to adopt.

 Confusing and Inconsistent